A Texas school is devastated by church shooting

 “The first few days were rough.
 Teachers, students and the principal were crying,” Berrones said on Wednesday.

-The school has brought in counselors to help students and staff deal with the grief and trauma.
+Schools have brought in counselors to help children and staff deal with the grief and trauma.
+Some students like Alison Gould, 17, have been unable to face going back to school.

-“There are a lot of caring people here and that is going to help us get through this,” Berrones said.
+“I have been taking it really hard.
+I am trying to get this sunk in.
+It is really hard to think that your best friend is gone,” said Gould, after her friend Haley Krueger, 16, was killed.

-Floresville High School will host a memorial service on Wednesday evening for the victims which will be attended by Vice President Mike Pence.
+Floresville High School hosted a memorial service on Wednesday evening for the victims attended by Vice President Mike Pence.

-It is part of a long and painful healing process for a group of tightly knit rural communities about 40 miles (64 km)southeast of San Antonio.
+It was part of a long and painful healing process for a group of tightly knit rural communities about 40 miles (64 km)southeast of San Antonio.

 Sutherland Springs lost about 5 percent of its population of 400.
 The town’s children go to school in nearby communities.